 Everyone needs a sense of purpose.
 Without it, motivation dies.
 We need to know why we do what we do and whether it agrees with us.
 Shortfalls hinder our dedication, particularly in the workplace.

 For employees, the company needs to have its own purpose.
 It helps them contribute to the company in the long term, without burning out.
-Moreover, it is something which has the power to unite all employees behind a common goal and encourage them to fulfil their potential for the benefit of a company.
-The most prominent tools to help keep it all together – and the ship sailing – originate not in company targets but in company culture.
+Moreover, it is something which has the power to unite all employees behind one common goal.
+Needless to say, it encourages them to fulfil their potential for the company's benefit.
+However, the most prominent tools to help keep it all together—and the ship sailing—originate not in company targets but in company culture.

 A good company culture springs from a clear definition of company values and its vision and mission statements.
 All three must come from and inform the company as a whole.
-While a value statement shows the “soul” of a company, a mission is a statement about the why – why a business exists and what it is trying to accomplish today.
-Vision, on the other hand, gives employees an idea of where their company might be in the next few years and whether they can picture themselves too.
+While a value statement shows the “soul” of a company, a mission is a statement about the why – why the business exists and what it is trying to accomplish today.
+Vision, on the other hand, gives employees an idea of where their company might be in the next few years and whether they can picture themselves along with it.

-Once defined, such company culture is a personality of a brand.
+Once defined, such a threefold company culture serves as a personality of its brand.
 It integrates and, to some extent, controls the behaviour of its employees.
 It may, for example, serve as a reminder of relationships and interactions between different parties within one institution—for instance, teachers, students and their parents, or carers, in a school context.